 Douglas Davis, program director

-Robert Farley, Jr., Saray Ludwig, Jane Pietrowski, Bob Robinson, Daniel Stuhlsatz, Carey Usher
+Douglas Davis, Robert Farley, Jr., Sarah Ludwig, Jane Pietrowski, Judy Klein, Bob Robinson, Daniel Stuhlsatz, Carey Usher, James Williams

 Criminal Justice provides students with a thorough knowledge of crime, criminal behavior, the police and courts, law and society, and theories of crime through offerings within the disciplines of Political Science, Sociology and other disciplines related to this field of study.
 The major also contains a strong applied component which offers students the opportunity to learn about the criminal justice system by taking courses such as police procedure, crime scene investigation, forensics, corrections and judicial procedures.
 In addition, students will be offered internships in which they will work with crime agencies and police departments.